loudmouse/writing_prompt/README.md

 - [x] total words written
 - [x] make posted by text list username instead of email
 - [x] redirect user to his/her prompt after creation
-- [ ] add field for username, location, etc. on sign up and edit forms
+- [x] add field for username, city, and bio to sign up and edit forms
 - [ ] require an email and username at signup
 - [ ] setup a user dashboard
 - [ ] display list of prompts on a user's home page